Eswari Sree Sree Bhabani Mata Hi Kebolom

 The devotees can reach Bhabanipur through Mirzapur "Ranirhat More" (on Dhaka-Rangpur highways, then Taras-Ranirhat-Sherpur Road, then turning at Amboil Bot-tola towards Bhabanipur Road) or Ghoga Bot-tola bus-stoppage (on Dhaka-Rangpur highways) of Sherpur Upazilla of Bogura District.

-In the morning "Pravati" and "Balyo" "Bhog", at noon worship and "Anna" "Bhog" and in the evening "Arati" and "Bhog" are offered to the Gods and Goddesses.
+In the morning "Pravati" and "Balyo" "Bhog", at noon worship and "Anna" "Bhog" and in the evening "Arati" and "Bhog" are offered to the Gods and Goddesses on behalf of the committee.
 Besides the devotees can offer “Bhog” to the Gods and Goddesses every day and take “Prasad” later.

 Every year, on the auspicious occasions of Maghi Purnima and Ram Nabomi, two major festivals take place on the Bhabanipur Temple premises.
 Besides "Sharodiyo Durgotshov", "Dipannyta Shyama Puja" and "Nabanno" festivals also take place here.